MarieLanger/Interactive-SIRmodel-UI/README.md

 ### Population heterogenity "Matrix"

-This extension is based on the paper by Britton et al. (2020).
+This extension is based on the paper:
+Britton T., Ball F., Trapman P., A mathematical model reveals the influence of population heterogeneity on herd immunity to SARS-CoV-2.
+Science 369, 846–849 (2020) https://science.sciencemag.org/content/sci/369/6505/846.full.pdf

 Here a SEIR Model is used, which considers an additional exposed population.
 Exposed individuals are not infectious during the incubation period of the disease.
 We consider six different age groups with different transmission rates with respect to each of these six groups.
 This builds a 6x6 contact matrix beta.
 The P_H_var and gamma values, which are the inverse of the incubation and infectious period respectively, are assumed to be constant for these six age groups.